Frequently Asked Questions

 How does a CDP help with data governance and compliance?

-A CDP enables organizations to classify, protect, and control data through labeling (restricted, contract, sensitive), configuring usage restrictions, simplifying policy management, and enforcing compliance.
-This ensures that data is handled according to regulations and organizational policies, with dynamic updates as rules change.
-Source
+A CDP classifies, protects, and controls integrated data by flagging restricted, contract, and sensitive data, configuring usage restrictions, and enforcing compliance policies.
+This ensures data is handled according to regulations and organizational policies.
+(Source: Hygraph Blog)

-Data activation refers to using segmented user profiles to take action across marketing platforms and channels.
-For example, marketers can create audience segments for targeted email campaigns, personalized ad experiences, or real-time CRM updates.
-Source
+Data activation refers to using segmented user data to take action across marketing platforms and channels, such as creating targeted email campaigns or personalized ad experiences based on customer profiles.
+(Source: Hygraph Blog)

 How does a CDP help identify new audience segments?